Yuvan Shankar Raja: Music video

+Special appearances in film

 Personal life

 Yuvan Shankar Raja married his girlfriend Sujaya Chandran on 21 March 2005, at the Mayor Sri Ramanathan Chettiyar Hall in Chennai, India.
 Yuvan had met her in 2002 as a fan at a music cultural program in London and both fell in love later.
 Sujaya was a London-based singer and the daughter of Dr. C. R. Velayutham and Dr. Sarojini Chandran.
 They had a secret registered marriage in September 2003 in London, before the formal public wedding was held in 2005 with the consent of their parents.
 In August 2007, they filed for divorce with mutual consent, which was granted in February 2008, after 6 months.
 The reason for the divorce was cited to be "irreconcilable differences".

 On 1 September 2011, he married Shilpa at the Tirumala Venkateswara Temple, Tirupati in Andhra Pradesh.
 The marriage was held in a simple ceremony with only family members and close friends being present.
 Shilpa was revealed to be a B.Pharm graduate from Australia.
-A wedding reception was arranged a day later in Chennai.
+The wedding reception was arranged a day later in Chennai.
+Later they divorced.

-In February 2014, he announced through his Twitter account that he had embraced Islam.
+In 2014, Yuvan Shankar Raja announced that he had converted to Islam.
 He legally changed his name to Abdul Haliq, but continues to use his original name professionally.
-On 1 January 2015, he got married for the third time to Zafroon Nisa.
-Yuvan and his wife had a baby girl on 7 April 2016.
+On 1 January 2015, he got married for the third time to Zafroon Nizar.
+They had a baby girl on 7 April 2016.